untrobotics/rover-code/ROS/README.md

 ### osr_bringup

-The osr_bringup package contains the launch file necessary to start all the ROS nodes, as well as the operating parameters for the robot.
+The osr_bringup package contains the launch file necessary to start all the ROS nodes, as well as the robot's operating parameters.

 ### led_screen